B1tF8er/configuration-reader/docs/README.md

 It uses .NET 4.8 and only works with .NET Framework projects

 The types supported so far are the ones listed [here](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types).
-Except for `object`

 ## How To Use ##